larsks/acct-manager/README.md

 then run the service with podman by doing something like this:

 ```
-podman run --rm -p 8080:8080 \
+podman run --rm -p 8080:8080 --name acct-manager --replace \
   -v $HOME/.kube:/root/.kube \
   -v $PWD/manifests/onboarding-api/base/quotas.json:/data/quotas.json \
   --env-file .env \
-  -e ACCT_MGR_QUOTA_FILE=/data/quotas.json \
   quay.io/larsks/moc-acct-manager:latest
 ```

 ### Running the code in OpenShift

-There are examples Kubernetes manifests in the `manifests/onboarding-api` directory that are designed to be applied using [Kustomize][].
+There are example Kubernetes manifests in the `manifests/onboarding-api` directory that are designed to be applied using [Kustomize][].
 To deploy this application into CRC: